NBA Rumors: Charlotte Hornets ‘Might Roll The Dice’ On Kevin Love, Per ‘Bleacher Report’

 As they continue to struggle in the 2018-19 NBA season, rumors and speculations continue to circulate that the Cleveland Cavaliers could move All-Star forward Kevin Love before the February NBA trade deadline.
-According to Joe Vardon of The Athletic, Love, who remains sidelined due to injury, is “upset” by the direction the Cavaliers is taking and reportedly starting to see a “scenario” where the team could trade him for a package including picks, young players, and tradeable contracts.
+According to Joe Vardon of The Athletic, Love, who remains sidelined due to injury, is “upset” by the direction the Cavaliers is taking and reportedly starting to see a “scenario” where the team could trade him for a package, including picks, young players, and tradeable contracts.

-The Cavaliers are yet to admit it, but as of now, they are more focusing on the development of their young players over winning games.
+The Cavaliers are yet to admit it, but as of now, they are more focused on the development of their young players over winning games.
 If the Cavaliers finally decide to take a different route, trading Kevin Love for assets that could help them speed up the rebuilding process is a no-brainer.
 According to Dan Favale of Bleacher Report, the Charlotte Hornets “might roll the dice” once Love becomes officially available on the trading block.

 In a proposed trade deal by Bleacher Report, the Hornets will be sending Bismack Biyombo, Frank Kaminsky, Malik Monk, and a 2019 first-round pick to the Cavaliers in exchange for Kevin Love and David Nwaba.
 Since Love just signed a massive contract extension, both teams will be needing to wait until January 23 to make the deal.